Skip to main content

 We do not hold personnel files but we do have some supplementary staff records.

-For the early period between 1833 and 1850, firemen are listed in the back of the minute books of the London Fire Engine Establishment Committee in CLC/B/017/MS15728
+For the period between 1833 and 1850, firemen are listed in the back of the minute books of the London Fire Engine Establishment Committee in CLC/B/017/MS15728

 From 1866, surviving records for the Metropolitan/London Fire Brigade are listed in LCC/FB/STA/03.
 Key records are:

-• Register of disciplinary cases, 1866-1869 in LCC/FB/STA/03/016
+• Register of disciplinary cases, 1866 to 1869 in LCC/FB/STA/03/016

-• Register of men who left the Brigade, 1876-1916 in LCC/FB/STA/03/037
+• Register of men who left the Brigade, 1876 to 1916 in LCC/FB/STA/03/037

-• Register of candidates for enrolment in the Brigade, 1881-1920 in LCC/FB/STA/03/017-020
+• Register of candidates for enrolment in the Brigade, 1881 to 1920 in LCC/FB/STA/03/017-020

-• Wages book for workshop staff, 1903-1907 in LCC/FB/STA/03/033
+• Wages book for workshop staff, 1903 to 1907 in LCC/FB/STA/03/033

-• Record sheets of regular Brigade personnel who left the service, 1920-1941 in LCC/FB/STA/03/028
+• Record sheets of regular Brigade personnel who left the service, 1920 to 1941 in LCC/FB/STA/03/028

 • Record sheets of regular Brigade personnel serving in 1941 in LCC/FB/STA/03/021–027